514-labs/moose/README.md

 # Getting started
 To get started, check out the Moose documentation: [https://docs.moosejs.com/](https://docs.moosejs.com/)

+# Alpha release
+Moose is still in Alpha, and is not yet recommended for critical production use cases.
+That being said, we’d love for you to get your hands on it and try it out.
+Moose is in active development, and we’re looking for feedback and insights on how to harden and improve, as we build towards the Beta release.
+You can reach us at [hello@moosejs.dev](mailto:hello@moosejs.dev) or in the Moose developer community below.

 # Community
 You can join the Moose community [on Slack](https://join.slack.com/t/moose-community/shared_invite/zt-2fjh5n3wz-cnOmM9Xe9DYAgQrNu8xKxg).